pepperlabs/docs/content/en/API/query.md

 Return one model object (if found any) using defined PK defined for model using [`getKeyName`](https://laravel.com/api/5.8/Illuminate/Database/Eloquent/Model.html#method_getKeyName) which gets `primaryKey` property on the model.
 It's usually `id`.
-Input argument is also limited to this key.
+The input argument is also limited to this key.

 ```graphql
 query [<op-name>] {